-|A plan identifying the modifications to own workplace with peer and own reflections based on presentation feedback||60%|
+|A plan identifying the modifications to own workplace with peer and own reflections based on presentation feedback||2,400 words|

-|A reflective critique of a colleague’s plans applying relevant theory to practice||40%|
+|A reflective critique of a colleague’s plans applying relevant theory to practice||1,600 words|

-Module 3 (MDE61002) - Programme Design
+Module 3 (MDE61002) - Curriculum Design & Development

-This module is designed to engage participants in the principles and practices of short course/basic curriculum design in the context of their own practice.
+This module is designed to engage participants in the principles and practices of curriculum design in the context of their own practice.
 Participants will be required to apply learning from earlier modules to consider the design of a short programme which is located within a broader curriculum context.
 A particular emphasis will be placed on designing processes of evaluation and assessment that will improve learner progress and development.

-|MA1||Demonstrate the complex and constructed nature of a curriculum or short course|
+|MA1||Demonstrate the complex and constructed nature of a curriculum.|

-|MA2||Explore the importance of embedding good practice in learning and assessment during curriculum and short course development|
+|MA2||Explore the importance of embedding good practice in learning and assessment during curriculum development.|

-|MA3||Demonstrate a critical understanding of the key stages of a curriculum development cycle and how different curriculum models can support this|
+|MA3||Demonstrate a critical understanding of the key stages of a curriculum development cycle and how different curriculum models can support this.|

-|MA4||Critically examine the contested and challenging role of assessment in the curriculum and short course design|
+|MA4||Critically examine the contested and challenging role of assessment in the curriculum design.|